Published on by kirk

 Wagering requirements can go by a number of different names: turnover requirements, wagering, spin through… all it means is the amount of times you have to spin through winnings before you can withdraw them.
 For example, maybe you get 20 Free Spins and win €30 overall.
 If there is a x10 wagering requirement, you have to keep playing with the €30 winnings until you’ve spun through €300.
 Once you’ve spun through €300, you’re able to withdraw whatever is left.
 It’s not as hard as it sounds, most Netent games have really high “Return to Player Percentages” meaning they pay out a lot and when spinning it’s easy to go up and down and spin through large amounts from a small starting figure.

 Wagering requirements will vary from casino to casino and can go from being 0 to all the way up to x50.
 The lower the better!
 Wagering requirements only relate to these bonuses, if you lose the €30 before you hit €300 wagering, then it’s over.
 When you make a deposit with real cash, you don’t have to carry on trying to wager it, that’s all yours as are any winnings you get.

 Some casinos do not have wagering requirements and allow you to instantly withdraw any winnings you get from Free Spins.
-This is incredibly rare, as you can imagine, it’s basically giving away cash, but some casinos can see past this short term loss as they know it’ll keep a player loyal in the long run.
-Thrills Casino for example, have no wagering requirements on Free Spins, as well as Hello Casino.
+This is incredibly rare, as you can imagine, it’s basically giving away cash, but some casinos can see past this short term loss as they know it’ll keep a player loyal in the long run. for example, have no wagering requirements on Free Spins, as well as Fortune Legends.